-Quite possibly the United States' most iconic cartridge, the .45 Long Colt was developed originally as a black powder cartridge in 1872.
+Quite possibly the most iconic cartridge in the United States, the .45 Long Colt was developed originally as a black powder cartridge in 1872.
 Colt Firearms collaborated with the Union Metallic Cartridge Company to produce the cartridge.
-The Colt Single Action Army revolver was released on the heels of the .45 Long Colt, and chambered for the new cartridge.
-The revolver was accepted in 1873 by the US Army and became known as “The Peacemaker.”
+And chambered for the new cartridge, the Colt Single Action Army revolver was released on the heels of the .45 Long Colt.
+In 1873, the revolver was accepted by the U.S. Army and became known as “The Peacemaker.”
 This cartridge became the primary ammunition for military issue sidearms.

 A recent boost to the popularity of the .45 Long Colt cartridge has been the release of the Taurus Judge revolver series.
-Defensive loads for shotgun in a .410 bore quickly lost their novelty, but ammunition manufacturers, surprisingly enough, latched onto the Judge's versatility and made personal protection ammunition available in .45 Long Colt.
-This cartridge has expanded the applications for the pistol, and returned attention to the .45 Long Colt as a legitimate personal protection cartridge.
+Defensive loads for shotgun in a .410 bore quickly lost their novelty, but ammunition manufacturers surprisingly latched onto the Judge's versatility and made personal protection ammunition available in .45 Long Colt.
+This cartridge has expanded the applications for the pistol, and returned attention to the .45 Long Colt as a legitimate personal-protection cartridge.